What Is FedCoin?

 In fact, their current currency problems that are about to be accelerated over the next year would particularly be the pretext for a solution.
 They would be like hey!
 What do you think about those ideas, is there a possibility of that occurring?
 And how much of that is a risk versus a national digital currency?”

-I definitely think it's a possibility because to infowars.com point, it gives the government so much control, not only from a taxation standpoint but it also gives them control over interest rates or the central bank.
+George definitely thinks it's a possibility because, to infowars.com point, FedCoin gives the government so much control.
+Both taxation and control over interest rates.

 Spend it or lose it!